stevemussmann/GTseqTools/README.md

 chmod u+x gtSeqConvert.py
 ```

 Finally, put the software in your $PATH.
 There are many ways of accomplishing this.
-For example. add the following line (with correct path) to your .bashrc and reload your .bashrc:
+For example, add the following line (replacing '/path/to/GTseqTools' with the correct path) to the end of your .bashrc file and reload your .bashrc:
 ```
 export PATH=/path/to/GTseqTools:$PATH
 ```